John Gotti: Taking over the Gambino family

-Gotti rapidly became dissatisfied with Castellano's leadership, regarding the new boss as being too isolated and greedy.
-Like other members of the family, Gotti also personally disliked Castellano.
+Gotti quickly became dissatisfied with Castellano's leadership of the Gambino family, regarding the new boss as being too isolated and greedy.
+Like other members of the family, he also personally disliked Castellano.
 The boss lacked street credibility, and those who had paid their dues running street-level jobs did not respect him.
-Gotti also had an economic interest: he had a running dispute with Castellano on the split Gotti took from hijackings at Kennedy Airport.
-Gotti was also rumored to be expanding into drug dealing, a lucrative trade Castellano had banned.
+Gotti had an economic interest as well; he had a running dispute with Castellano on the split Gotti took from truck hijackings at Kennedy Airport.

-In August 1983, Ruggiero and Gene Gotti were arrested for dealing heroin, based primarily on recordings from a bug in Ruggiero's house.
-Castellano, who had banned made men from his family from dealing drugs under threat of death, demanded transcripts of the tapes, and, when Ruggiero refused, he threatened to demote Gotti.
+Gotti was also rumored to be expanding into drug dealing, a lucrative trade Castellano had banned under threat of death.
+In August 1983, Ruggiero and Gotti's brother Gene were arrested for dealing heroin, based primarily on recordings from a bug in Ruggiero's house.
+Castellano demanded transcripts of the tapes; when Ruggiero refused, he threatened to demote Gotti.

-In 1984, Castellano was arrested and indicted in a RICO case for the crimes of Gambino hitman Roy DeMeo's crew.
-The following year, he received a second indictment for his role in the Mafia's Commission.
-Facing life imprisonment for either case, Castellano arranged for Gotti to serve as an acting boss alongside Thomas Bilotti, Castellano's favorite capo, and Thomas Gambino in his absence.
-Gotti, meanwhile, began conspiring with fellow disgruntled capos Frank DeCicco and Joseph "Joe Piney" Armone and soldiers Sammy Gravano and Robert "DiB" DiBernardo (collectively dubbed "the Fist" by themselves) to overthrow Castellano, insisting, despite the boss' inaction, that Castellano would eventually try to kill him.
+In 1984, Castellano was arrested and indicted in a RICO case for the crimes of Gambino hitman Roy DeMeo and his crew.
+The following year, he received a second indictment for his role on the Commission, the Mafia's governing body.
+Facing life imprisonment for either case, Castellano arranged for Gotti to serve as acting boss alongside Thomas Bilotti, Castellano's favorite capo, and Thomas Gambino in his absence.
+Gotti, meanwhile, began conspiring with fellow disgruntled capos Frank DeCicco and Joseph "Joe Piney" Armone and soldiers Sammy "the Bull" Gravano and Robert "DiB" DiBernardo (collectively dubbed "The Fist") to overthrow Castellano, insisting, despite the boss' inaction, that Castellano would eventually try to kill him.
 Armone's support was critical; as a respected old-timer who dated back to the family's founder, Vincent Mangano, he would lend needed credibility to the conspirators' cause.